-Working To Protect Your Freedom If You Are Accused Of A Bail Or Probation Violation
+Working To Protect Your Freedom

 If you are out on bail or probation and you are accused of violating the terms of your release, you could go back to jail and face additional penalties if the court upholds the violation.
 In addition, a violation could leave you in much less favorable standing as the rest of your case moves forward.
 If you have been arrested for a bail or probation violation, it is crucial that you seek the advice of a reliable criminal defense lawyer immediately.

 At Lynch & Pine, we have successfully represented countless clients in a variety of probation and bail hearings.
 As former Rhode Island prosecutors, our attorneys know how the courts evaluate these cases and the strategies the prosecution will use in their efforts to keep you incarcerated.
 We will be there beside you at every step, tirelessly working to protect your freedom.

 Strong Defense Against Alleged Violations And New Criminal Charges

 Many of the clients we represent in bail and probation hearings have been accused of violating the terms of their release and/or committing a new crime.
 In either case, our defense attorneys are prepared to defend you against any accusation that could land you in jail.
 Depending on the circumstances surrounding your case, we will present a compelling argument to show that no violation occurred or that you are not guilty of the new charges against you.